What Is a Novel Study?

 - Making Connections

-While vocabulary building and the development of reading comprehension skills are a big part of what novel studies are all about, this type of reading lends itself to a deeper exploration of the power of the written word.
+While vocabulary building and developing reading comprehension skills are a big part of what novel studies are all about, this type of reading lends itself to a deeper exploration of the power of the written word.

 Too often, our students read prescribed texts without ever making any personal or profound connections to the material they read.
-By exploring ways of connecting to a novel, students can better understand what they are reading.
+Students can better understand what they are reading by exploring ways of connecting to a novel.
 There are three main types of connections we can explore:

 - Text-to-self connections

 - Text-to-text connections

 Let’s look at how students can make each type of connection in a novel study.

 This is all about the student making a personal connection and responding to the text as an individual.
 Essentially, this type of connection is about encouraging the students to share their thoughts and feelings on various aspects of the novel.
 This sharing can take the form of oral contributions to class discussions and debates or in the form of a written response.

 Either way, question prompts are a great way to kick things off.
 Here are some examples to get the ball rolling.

 - What does this incident remind you of in your own life?